 3. Spend the day at Governors Island

-Governors Island is a recently renovated plot of land, where historical forts and colonial buildings are juxtaposed with a hammock grove, ballparks, and a waterfront beach bar.
-You can catch a ferry from lower Manhattan or Brooklyn Heights and spend the day hanging out on the island.
+Governors Island is a renovated plot of land, where historical forts and colonial buildings are juxtaposed with a hammock grove, ballparks, and a waterfront beach bar.
+You can catch a ferry from lower Manhattan or Brooklyn Heights and spend the day hanging out on the island, getting into all sorts of outdoor adventures in NYC.

 4. Take the tram to Roosevelt Island